sinclairzx81/typebox/readme.md

 ### Unsafe Types

-In some cases, you may need schema representations that are not provided by TypeBox.
-In these scenarios, you may require a custom schema representation with custom type inference rules.
-The `Type.Unsafe(...)` function provides this functionality, allowing you to specify both schema representation and a static type to infer as.
-Unsafe types integrate with TypeBox's inference logic.
+In some cases, you may need schema definitions that are not provided by TypeBox.
+In these scenarios, it's common to want to define your own schema and static type inference rules.
+The `Type.Unsafe(...)` function provides this functionality, allowing you to specify both schema representation and a static type to infer.
 Consider the following which defines a `number` schema, but will infer as a `string`.

 ```typescript
 const T = Type.Unsafe<string>({ type: 'number' })    // const T = {